-Lord Matiban's leaf had a rough outline of the kingdom, and the marks where the Malicious Wind had been reported.
-He told them about the fight with some pirates up north, and the transformation of several thieves at the nearest port several days later.
+Lord Matiban's leaf had a rough outline of the kingdom and the marks where the Malicious Wind had been reported.
+He told them about the fight with some pirates up north that Angtara participated in, and the transformation of several thieves at the nearest port several days later.
 There was the creation of the royal compounds, and the Wind's attack in the capital that finally prompted the king to consult with shamans to figure out what was plaguing them.
 There was a string of reports along the southern coast of the island following the Gamhanan battle.

 “There's still a strong correlation despite those exceptions,” Sano's mother observed.
 “Perhaps the Malicious Wind didn't find anyone doing something bad.
 Or you might not have always been privy to the king's and the princess's activities.”

 “That's true,” Lord Matiban agreed.
 He was silent for a while, staring at the map.
-“This means both good and bad news, doesn't it?
+“This complicates things.
 Bunawi will most likely use his special sword in the duel.
 Which could be happening any day now.
 Maybe even as we speak.”

 “Perhaps, though I don't know if our problems will end there.
 Even if Bunawi dies, Angtara will repossess his sword and continue to use the weapons to wage war on Katam.”
 Lord Matiban paused.
 “Still, with the knowledge that these Moon Metals control the movement of the Malicious Wind, I think we’ve finally gained an advantage.
 If people won't sympathize with us for trying to defend ourselves, maybe they might if we're trying to save the entire kingdom from its own king.
 From the danger of the Moon Metals and the Malicious Wind, which the king and the princess ultimately control.”